asharulcoding/cs4632-er-sim/README.md

 - Prepared all final deliverables for Milestone 5 submission.

 ## Models Used
-- **Queueing theory:** The ER is modeled using queue-based resource systems (M/M/c style behavior).
+- **Queueing Theory:** The ER is modeled using queue-based resource systems (M/M/c style behavior).
-- **Triage system:** Patients receive ESI severity levels (1–5) which map to priority scheduling.
+- **Priority-Based Triage (ESI):** Patients receive ESI severity levels (1–5) which map to priority scheduling.
-- **Resource utilization:** Triage nurses, beds, doctors, and labs are treated as limited shared resources.
+- **Resource Utilization:** Triage nurses, beds, doctors, and labs are treated as limited shared resources.
-- **Discrete-event simulation:** Events such as arrivals, triage completion, bed assignment, lab service, and discharge advance the system.
+- **Discrete-Event Simulation:** Events such as arrivals, triage completion, bed assignment, lab service, and discharge advance the system.

 ## Metrics Collected
 - Triage wait time